macadev/Gibbon-Tabs/README.md

 - There are no shortcuts for "Tab Snapshots".
 Just use it once and you'll learn how it works!
 - When you open the "Tab Snapshots" dropdown you will see a list of all the snapshots you have saved.
   - Click on the "x" icon next to a snapshot name to delete it.
-  - Click on the pencil icon to overwrite the contents of a snapshot.
-    - Through this feature you can add new tabs to snapshots you have created in the past!

 ## Why do I need this?